rlowrance/tags/README.md

 - Update the script to print the file names.
 Then the command would be more useful for analyzing the tags across multiple files.
 - Extend the kind of file analyzed to include markdown files.
 These have a tag syntax different from that used in org-mode files.
 - Build a companion capability, possibly in the same script, to analyze tags in file names.
 That requires deciding on a convention for putting tags in file names.
 I use ` --  {tag} {tag}...` to embed tags in file names.
+- Convert the command to an Emacs command that runs inside of Emacs.
+It would run on the current buffer and create a new buffer with the analysis report.